raphamorim/wasm-and-rust/README.md

 )
 ```

+#### Emscripten

+Emscripten is an LLVM-based project that compiles C and C++ into highly-optimizable JavaScript in asm.js format.
+This lets you run C and C++ on the web at near-native speed, without plugins.

+Thanks to LLVM, Emscripten and asm.js, code runs at near-native speed.

 ## Rust Language

 Rust is a systems programming language sponsored by Mozilla Research, which describes it as a "safe, concurrent, practical language," supporting functional and imperative-procedural paradigms.
 Rust is syntactically similar to C++, but its designers intend it to provide better memory safety while maintaining performance.